spdx/spdx-3-model/model/Core/Properties/externalRefType.md

 ## Description

-An externalReferenceType specifies the type of the external reference.
+An externalRefType specifies the type of the external reference.

 ## Metadata

-- name: externalReferenceType
+- name: externalRefType
 - Nature: ObjectProperty
-- Range: ExternalReferenceType
+- Range: ExternalRefType